dharitha23/Rackspace-Azure-Test/README.md

  The project contains arm templates (JSON template files) and a python script to set up a simple Hello world website in a highly available and zone-redundant infrastructure using Azure Load Balancer, Virtual Machine Scale Sets, NSGs, Subnet and Vnet.

+ To run and setup the infrastructure: (run the python script - provision_resources.py) python provision_resources.py

 It follows these requirements:

 Virtual Network with a private subnet and all required dependent infrastructure